Posix Online Tutorials

 • the Rationale volume.

-IEEE Std 1003.1-2017 (Revision of IEEE Std 1003.1-2008) - IEEE Standard for Information Technology—Portable Operating System Interface (POSIX(R)) Base Specifications, Issue 7 is available from either The Open Group or IEEE and is, as of 22 July 2018, the current standard.
+IEEE Std 1003.1-2017 (Revision of IEEE Std 1003.1-2008) - IEEE Standard for Information Technology—Portable Operating System Interface (POSIX(R)) Base Specifications, Issue 7 is available from either The Open Group or IEEE.
 It is technically identical to POSIX.1-2008 with Technical Corrigenda 1 and 2 applied.
-A free online copy may still be available.
+Its contents are available on the web.

 POSIX mandates 512-byte default block sizes for the df and du utilities, reflecting the typical size of blocks on disks.
 When Richard Stallman and the GNU team were implementing POSIX for the GNU operating system, they objected to this on the grounds that most people think in terms of 1024 byte (or 1 KiB) blocks.
 The environment variable POSIX_ME_HARDER was introduced to allow the user to force the standards-compliant behaviour.
 The variable name was later changed to POSIXLY_CORRECT.
 This variable is now also used for a number of other behaviour quirks.